 Mimi Guarneri, MD, is Board-certified in Cardiovascular Disease, Internal Medicine, Nuclear Cardiology, and Integrative Holistic Medicine.
 Dr. Guarneri is a Founder and President of The Academy of Integrative Health and Medicine.

-Lori Knutson, RN, BSN, is the Associate Vice President, Health & Wellbeing, and Executive Director Integrative Medicine at Duke University.
+Lori Knutson, RN, BSN, is the Associate Vice President, Health & Well-being, and Executive Director Duke Integrative Medicine at Duke University Health System.

 Jonathan LaPook, MD, is the chief medical correspondent for CBS News.
 He is also Professor of Medicine at the NYU School of Medicine, an internist and gastroenterologist at NYU Langone Medical Center, and the Director of the NYU Langone Empathy Project.

 Victoria Maizes, MD, is the executive director of the University of Arizona Center for Integrative Medicine and a professor of medicine, family medicine and public health at the University of Arizona College of Medicine.